1.2 National youth law

 - Every young person has the right to self-fulfilment.
 Action taken by the state or the municipalities is subsidiary to parents' (or legal representatives') action to provide care and education, and it is subsidiary to young adults' action to meet their own needs, to achieve vocational training or find employment

-- Every measure for young people undertaken by the state, municipalities or youth organisations has to be in the higher interest of young people.
-It takes into account specific needs of young people from different backgrounds in order to foster equal opportunities
+- Every measure for young people undertaken by the state, municipalities or youth organisations must be in the higher interest of young people.
+It considers specific needs of young people from different backgrounds in order to foster equal opportunities

 - Youth policy has a transversal character; it is based on the knowledge of the situation of young people.
 Thus the necessity of an active exchange with young people on the issues which are of concern to them.
-Youth policy also has a specific sectorial dimension and therefore addresses different youth organisations and organisations working on behalf of young people.
+Youth policy also has a specific sectoral dimension and therefore addresses different youth organisations and organisations working on behalf of young people.

 Further important aspects in Luxembourg's youth policy are:

-- The creation of an interdepartmental committee to cope with the transversal character of youth policy (Art.
+- The creation of an interdepartmental committee for youth to cope with the transversal character of youth policy (Art.
 5)

 - The creation of a youth observatory (observatoire jeunesse), a body in charge of monitoring youth issues with the mission to prepare, coordinate and initiate surveys, recommendations, analysis, studies and reports on the different aspects of the situation of young people in Luxembourg (Art.
 13)

 - The establishment of a National Assembly of Young People with the mission to give young people and youth organisations the possibility to participate in the examination of all issues related to youth policy at national and European level (Art.
 14)

 - The call for a national report, prepared every five years and offering a global view on the situation of young people in Luxembourg (Art.
 15,1)

 - The demand for a national action plan for youth, established in cooperation with all the concerned actors, defining the youth policy orientation (Art.
 15,2)